Average Cost of Homeowners Insurance in Florida (2025)

 Average Cost of Home Insurance in Florida by Insurer

-Homeowners in Florida face a diverse range of premiums, with costs fluctuating significantly among insurers for comparable levels of coverage.
-For instance, Nationwide offers a policy at $3,485 annually, while Universal Property's similar plan stands at $15,419, highlighting the wide variance in pricing.
+Homeowners in Florida face a wide range of premiums, with costs varying between insurers for comparable coverage.
+Nationwide offers a policy at $3,485 annually, while Universal Property's similar plan costs $15,419.

 For those exploring options, review the best homeowners insurance in Florida.
 Differences in underwriting can lead to substantial disparities in premiums, so it's beneficial to compare offerings to find a suitable match for your needs.